cimug-org/cim-modeling-guide/docs/section5-cim-uml-modeling-rules-and-recommendations.md

 Documentation.
 The documentation should not use or rely upon special formatting.
 Plain text is assumed.
 It is suggested to avoid special characters here also.

-Other than **&lt;&lt;enumgt;&gt;** or **&lt;&lt;deprecatedgt;&gt;** attribute stereotype can temporarily be used to describe the development state of the attribute or use case that initiated the creation of the attribute.
+Other than **&lt;&lt;enum&gt;&gt;** or **&lt;&lt;deprecated&gt;&gt;** attribute stereotype can temporarily be used to describe the development state of the attribute or use case that initiated the creation of the attribute.
 Once the literal is fully incorporated in the model, the stereotype is removed.

 Like for attributes, literal names are unique within a classifier and Enterprise Architect will enforce this.